Home » Budapest » Szechenyi Baths tickets

 Szechenyi Baths in Budapest is a collection of 18 pools with medicinal natural hot spring water.

-Built in 1913, this 100 plus years old attraction is Europe’s biggest and most famous thermal bath.
+Built in 1913, this 100-plus-year-old attraction is Europe’s biggest and most famous thermal bath.
 It has attracted more than 100 million people till now.

 Szechenyi Spa Baths are many things to many people – you can chill out, get to know the locals, fall in love, or close business deals.

-In this article, we tell you everything you must know before booking your session at Szechenyi Baths in Budapest.
+This article covers everything you must know before booking tickets to the Szechenyi Baths in Budapest.

 What to expect at Szechenyi Baths

-These are all thermals baths of varying temperatures ranging between 30 to 40 degrees Celsius (86 degree to 104 degree Fahrenheit)
+These are all thermal baths of varying temperatures ranging between 30 to 40 degrees Celsius (86 degrees to 104 degrees Fahrenheit)

 The other thermal spa facilities include saunas, steam rooms, aqua fitness, whirlpool, jets, sun decks, massage therapies, facial treatments, etc.